Query complexity of generalized Simon's problem: Introduction

 \begin{Example} We present an example of the above generalized Simon's problem in Table \ref{table:ex}.
 In this example, $n = 4$, $k = 2$, and we can find that $S = \{0000, 0011, 0110, 0101\}$.

 \end{Example}

 In this paper, we consider a more general extension of Simon's problem, called a \textit{generalized Simon's problem} as follows.
-In this case, we generalize the domain of $f$ from $\mathbb{Z}_2^n$ to $\mathbb{Z}_p^n$, where $p$ is a prime.
+In this case, we generalize the domain of $f$ from $\mathbb{Z}_2^n$ to $\mathbb{Z}_p^n$, where $p$ is a prime\footnote{{Our method relies on the fact that $\mathbb{Z}_p^n$ is a vector space over the finite field $\mathbb{Z}_p$.
+Note that $\mathbb{Z}_p$ is a finite field if and only if $p$ is a prime.}}.